stevejj4/stevejj4/README.md

 - Analytics and Dashboarding
 - Cloud Computing (GCP)
 - Software as a Service (SaaS)
 - Continuous learning and unlearning
+- Deployment

 I enjoy translating business problems into scalable technical solutions.